-- 15 Since the original Arlington Forest Neighborhood Conservation Plan in 1991, our community's - awareness of the world has changed.
-Pivotal developments have included the firming up of - climate change science in the 1990s-2000s and rising awareness of severe weather impacts on - our area.
-The 9/11 attacks highlighted a growing need for emergency preparedness in the - 19 National Capital Area.
-An additional need for emergency preparedness-unprecedented in our - 20 lifetimes-emerged from the global coronavirus pandemic of 2020.
+Since we completed our original Arlington Forest Neighborhood Conservation Plan in 1991, our awareness of the world has changed.
+Pivotal developments have included the firming up of climate change science in the 1990s-2000s and rising awareness of severe weather impacts on our area.
+The 9/11 attacks highlighted a growing need for emergency preparedness in the National Capital Area.
+An additional need for emergency preparedness-unprecedented in our lifetimes emerged from the coronavirus pandemic of 2019.

-21 Climate Change
+Climate Change

-- In 1990, in a little-known law called the Global Change Research Act, Congress called for "a - comprehensive and integrated United States research program ... to understand, assess, predict, - and respond to human-induced and natural processes of global change."
-In response, the U.S. - 25 science community has produced reports every 4 years summarizing the impacts of climate - 26 change on the United States.
-The Fourth National Climate Assessment, published in 2017-18, - found that communities are experiencing "more frequent and intense extreme weather and - 28 climate-related events," resulting in damage to "infrastructure, ecosystems, and social systems - 29 that provide essential benefits to communities." - 30 Across Virginia, the average number of days with heavy precipitation (3 inches or more) has - 31 shown a steady rise in recent decades, including-in our area-heavy rainstorms in June 2006, - 32 July 2018, July 2019, and July 2020.
-The resulting damage to infrastructure and ecosystems has - been palpable, generating concern in Arlington Forest.
-Large majorities of respondents to our - neighborhood survey reported threats to the health, beauty, and enjoyment of our neighborhood - parks from climate change and unusual weather events (60-79 percent), flood-related damage - 36 (58-76 percent), and erosion from stormwater runoff (63-67 percent). - 37 Federal scientists and natural resource managers agree on a two-pronged climate change - 38 response: adaptation and mitigation.
-For example, the U.S. Forest Service has a National - 39 Roadmap for Responding to Climate Change with two central components: (1) managing - 40 landscapes on the national forests and grasslands to reduce climate-related risks, such as forest
+In 1990, in a little-known law called the Global Change Research Act, Congress called for "a comprehensive and integrated United States research program ... to understand, assess, predict, and respond to human-induced and natural processes of global change."
+In response, the U.S. science community has produced reports every 4 years summarizing the impacts of climate change on the United States.
+The Fourth National Climate Assessment, published in 2017-18, found that communities are experiencing "more frequent and intense extreme weather and climaterelated events," resulting in damage to "infrastructure, ecosystems, and social systems that provide essential benefits to communities."

+Across Virginia, the average number of days with heavy precipitation (3 inches or more) has shown a steady rise in recent decades, including-in our area-heavy rainstorms in June 2006, July 2018, July 2019, and July 2020.
+The resulting damage to infrastructure and ecosystems has been palpable, generating concern in Arlington Forest.
+Large majorities of respondents to our neighborhood survey reported threats to the health, beauty, and enjoyment of our neighborhood parks from climate change and unusual weather events (60-79 percent), flood-related damage (58-76 percent), and erosion from stormwater runoff (63-67 percent).